nancyqn-thompsong9/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, determine the most important tasks to complete, as these should take priority.
 Then, break down each task into smaller, manageable steps, which will make it easier to stay on track.

 Use task management tools, such as Trello or Asana, to keep track of your tasks and progress.
 These tools can help organize your thoughts and make your workflow more structured.
 Set reminders and deadlines for each step, so that you stay focused and on schedule.
 And don't forget to take breaks throughout the day to avoid burnout and maintain your energy levels.

+# 2023-12-05
+- "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that optimizing code before it's necessary can lead to unnecessary complexity, harder maintenance, and potentially worse performance overall.
+It's important to focus on writing clear, correct code first and optimize only when there is a demonstrated need.